lzim/teampsd/resources/training_guides/weekly_tour_email_preapproval_policy.md

 (i.e. a text message is not sufficient) and when you anticipate returning to work.
 - [ ] No bereavement leave can be taken until approval is granted in writing.
 - [ ] If approval is granted, changes need to be reflected in ADP with the appropriate code.

-### Process for Sick Leave**
-- [ ] If sick and unable to work notify Dr. Zimmerman as soon as possible.
-- [ ] Send an email with the date(s) you are sick and when you anticipate returning to work (i.e. a text message is not sufficient).
-- [ ] Submit request for sick leave through ADP.
-- [ ] Your time sheet will be updated to reflect your sick leave.

 ### Process to Request Leave of Absence**
 - [ ] If you require a leave of absence notify Dr. Zimmerman as soon as possible..